A farmer made a giant Biden-Harris sign out of hay bales. It was set on fire the next day.

 Weeks away from Election Day, the blaze is the latest ugly episode illustrating an especially charged campaign season, even in suburban cul-de-sacs and quiet country roads like those in Dalton.
 In 2020, political yard signs are devolving into a charred symbol of the country’s polarization.

 Biden supporters in Pennsylvania and Trump fans on Martha’s Vineyard say gunshots have been fired at signs supporting their preferred candidates.
-Last month, a government employee enforcing yard sign rules in Michigan got a dozen stitches after he sliced his hand on razor blades affixed to a Trump banner.
+Last month, a government employee enforcing yard sign rules in Michigan received a dozen stitches after he sliced his hand on razor blades affixed to a Trump banner.

 And in Dalton, a town of nearly 7,000 people in western Massachusetts, Biden supporters said their signs keep getting stolen, again and again.